mondadori89/thermoconv-backend/README.md

 - [X] Connect the conversion app
 - [X] Compress outputs
 - [X] Set up the email sending of results
+- [X] Set up domain and point to aws instance IP
+  - [X] Buy domain
+  - [X] Connect domain
+- [X] Set up payment system
+- [ ] Set up S3 to receive the zip file and get a download link to send on email
+- [ ] Figure out a way to keep the front and back alive while the upload/convertion happens
+  - [ ] Have a upload progress feedback to frontend
+  - [ ] Have a conversion progress feedback to frontend
+- [ ] Set up SSL

 ## Deploy
 On the aws instance, the code is on "thermoconv-backend" folder